 Blockchain will transform the IoT business model, warn experts.

-Many experts believe blockchain technology provides the solution to security, privacy and reliability concerns in the Internet of Things.
+Many experts believe blockchain technology solves security, privacy and reliability concerns in the Internet of Things.

 Without a central control system, the devices could communicate with one another autonomously to manage updates, bugs, energy management, etc. The current centralized model would become obsolete.

 Startups and incumbents alike are looking to build blockchain technology into an IoT platform.
-For example, IBM and Samsung are collaborating on ADEPT (Autonomous Decentralized Peer-to-Peer Telemetry).
+For example, IBM and Samsung collaborate on ADEPT (Autonomous Decentralized Peer-to-Peer Telemetry).

 It uses blockchain-type technology as the backbone of a decentralized network of IoT devices, according to an August 2017 report from CB Insights.